gtema/openstack/doc/src/osc.md

 Shows information for an address group.

 Use the `fields` query parameter to control which fields are returned in the response body.
-For information, see [Filtering and Column Selection](https://wiki.openstack.org/wiki/Neutron/APIv2-specification#Filtering_and_Column_Selection).
+For more information, see [Fields](#fields).

 Normal response codes: 200